monarch-org/monarch/README.rst

 - *monarch* does not provide a DSL or DDL for database specific migrations (like South and alembic)
 - *monarch* does not care which database you use, mongo, postres -- it does matter to us

-The main usecase that was the inspiration of this tool is adding a migration to a feature using CI
+The main use-case that was the inspiration of this tool is adding a migration to a feature using CI

-[Documentation Work in Progress]
+When we develop a feature we implement the following:

+- the feature
+- tests
+- necessary migrations that move the production data to where it needs to be to rock the new feature

+So now with *monarch* we can implement a Pull Request(PR) with the feature, test and migration.
+And once your Continuous Integration says that your tests are cool then you can deploy and run the pending migrations needed for your feature.

 Install
 -------